Internationales Opernstudio

 Tomislav Jukic

 Tomislav Jukić, tenor, is from Croatia.
-He is a prizewinner of major international singing competitions, including the Mikuláš Schneider-Trnavský International Vocal Competition and the International Antonín Dvořák Singing Competition (2023).
-He studied with Martina Zadro at the Academy of Music in Zagreb and participated in masterclasses with Renata Pokupić, Nikola Kitanovski, Alexei Tanovitski, and Mikhail Sinkevich.
-His engagements have included the tenor part in Monteverdi’s “Vespro della Beata Vergine” with the Croatian Radio Choir and the Ensemble Concerto dei Venti in Split, Rijeka, and Zagreb, as well as his debut as Mercury (Boris Papandopulo’s “Amphitryon”) in a production by the Zagreb Academy of Music.
-Most recently, he sang Goro (“Madama Butterfly”) at the Ljubljana Opera House, gave a solo recital at the Allegretto Festival in Žilina (Slovakia), and appeared as a soloist in a concert with the Dubrovnik Symphony Orchestra.
-Beginning with the 2024/25 season, Tomislav Jukić joins the International Opera Studio at the Zurich Opera House.
+He is a prizewinner of international singing competitions, including the Mikuláš Schneider-Trnavský International Vocal Competition and the International Antonín Dvořák Singing Competition (2023).
+He studied with Martina Zadro at the Music Academy in Zagreb and attended masterclasses with Renata Pokupić, Nikola Kitanovski, Alexei Tanovitski, and Mikhail Sinkevich.
+He sang Goro ("Madama Butterfly") at the Ljubljana Opera House, gave a solo recital at the Allegretto Festival in Žilina (Slovakia), and has performed as a soloist with ensembles including the Dubrovnik Symphony Orchestra.
+At the 2025 Salzburg Festival, he sang Portos ("Musketiere!") and Un incredibile ("Andrea Chénier").
+At the Zürich Opera House, he appeared in a benefit concert with Cecilia Bartoli.
+Tomislav Jukić has been a member of the International Opera Studio at the Zürich Opera House since the 2024/25 season and will perform this season as Rinuccio ("Gianni Schicchi") at Theater Winterthur.

 Marie Lombard

-Marie Lombard, French soprano, studied at the Conservatoire National Supérieur de Musique de Paris and in Rennes with Stéphanie d’Oustrac.
+Marie Lombard, soprano, studied at the Conservatoire National Supérieur de Musique de Paris and in Rennes with Stéphanie d’Oustrac.
 She furthered her training through masterclasses with Lisette Oropesa, Anne Sofie von Otter, Stéphane Degout, Inva Mula, Brigitte Fassbaender, and Mariella Devia.
-She is an alumna of the Opera Academy of Bordeaux and the Monte-Carlo Opera Academy and has won prizes at the International Competition for Young Singers of the Grand Opéra d’Avignon, the Sumi Jo International Singing Competition, and the International Opera Competition of Marmande.
-Her roles to date include Inès (“La favorite”), the Princess (“L’Enfant et les sortilèges”), Belinda (“Dido and Aeneas”), Eurydice (“Orfeo ed Euridice”), Adèle (“Die Fledermaus”), Coraline (Adolphe Adam’s “Le toréador”), and the First Lady (“Die Zauberflöte”).
-Since the 2024/25 season, she has been a member of the International Opera Studio at the Zurich Opera House.
-There, she has appeared as Barbarina (“Le nozze di Figaro”) and Contessa di Folleville (“Il viaggio a Reims”) and sang alongside Cecilia Bartoli in a charity gala concert.
-In the 2025/26 season, she will reprise Barbarina as well as perform Sandmann (“Hänsel und Gretel”) and Lauretta (“Gianni Schicchi”).
-In the summer of 2026, she will sing Marzelline (“Fidelio”) at the festival in Saint-Céré, France.
+She is an alumna of the Opera Academy of Bordeaux and the Monte-Carlo Opera Academy, and a prizewinner of the International Competition for Young Singers of the Grand Opéra d’Avignon, the Sumi Jo International Singing Competition, and the International Opera Competition of Marmande.
+Her roles to date include Inès ("La favorite"), the Princess ("L’Enfant et les sortilèges"), Belinda ("Dido and Aeneas"), Eurydice ("Orfeo ed Euridice"), Adèle ("Die Fledermaus"), Coraline (Adolphe Adam’s "Le toréador"), and the First Lady ("The Magic Flute").
+Since the 2024/25 season, she has been a member of the International Opera Studio at the Zürich Opera House, where she has performed as Barbarina ("Le nozze di Figaro") and Contessa di Folleville ("Il viaggio a Reims") and sang in a benefit concert with Cecilia Bartoli.
+In the summer of 2026, she will sing Marzelline ("Fidelio") at the festival in Saint-Céré, France.

 Steffan Lloyd Owen